Nicholas Owen (journalist): Career

 Owen began his journalistic career on the Surrey Mirror in 1964, aged 17, before moving to Fleet Street in 1968 to work for the Evening Standard.
 He then joined The Daily Telegraph before spending seven years with the Financial Times.
 He then joined the magazine Now in 1979 as Deputy Business Editor, later becoming Business Editor.

 In 1981, Owen switched to television reporting, joining the BBC in the north of England, covering general and industrial stories for both regional and national news and current affairs programmes.
 He described colleague Mike Neville, a well-known North East newsreader and presenter, as his mentor in a 2004 article.

 Owen moved to ITN in 1984, as Channel 4 News' Business and Economics Correspondent.
 During the First Gulf War he presented the highly acclaimed Midnight Special Programmes when they were launched on Channel 4.
 He also anchored The Parliament Programme, Channel 4's first daytime political series.
 Between 1991 and 1994, he co-presented the ITN-produced ITV Lunchtime News with Carol Barnes.

 From 1994 to April 2000 Owen was Royal Correspondent for ITV News.
 In that capacity he played a major role in reporting on the death and Funeral of Diana, Princess of Wales.
 He compiled a book on her life entitled Diana – The People's Princess.
 Throughout this period, he was a regular presenter of weekend news bulletins on ITN, as well as a relief presenter for both the ITV Lunchtime and Early Evening bulletins.

 From 2003 to 2006, Owen once again became the main presenter of the ITV Lunchtime News on ITV.
 In April 2005, he joined Katie Derham on the programme, which was extended to 60 minutes as part of ITV Day.
 He contributed heavily to ITN's coverage of budgetary matters.

 In October 2006, Owen took part in BBC One's Strictly Come Dancing.
 He was voted off in the first week of the show on 7 October.
 Also in October 2006, he appeared on ITV Play's nightly game show The Mint and gave away the jackpot of over £130,000 to the winner.

 The BBC Press Office announced in November 2006 that Owen had signed to BBC News as a presenter.
 Owen's last broadcast on ITV was the ITV Evening News on 7 February 2007, and he took up his BBC News post on 3 March 2007.
-Owen is a relief presenter on the BBC News Channel, as well as being a main relief presenter for the BBC Weekend News on BBC One.
+Owen was a relief presenter on the BBC News Channel, as well as being a main relief presenter for the BBC Weekend News on BBC One.

 Owen has a regular Saturday afternoon show on Classic FM, and contributes to other radio and TV programmes.

+In 2023, he appeared in television adverts for Hattons of London, to promote a 1/8 gold sovereign coin of King Charles III and Queen Camilla.